Targeted sourcing is key to Ericsson’s tech-driven talent acquisition strategy.

 Most HR professionals agree that creating an outstanding candidate experience—from recruitment through onboarding—is a great way to boost employee engagement and well-being.
 But relocated employees, whether they are new hires or transferees, will have a very different “candidate experience” due to the special circumstances of their employment and the careful planning that goes into a relocation.
 Done well, a relocation can illustrate that the organisation is invested in the employee’s success and growth.
 But if the relocation assignment isn’t given special attention and care and becomes stressful for the employee, it can work against the organisation.

 The future of HR is always a question for me.
 I had the chance to visit the Wharton Center for Human Resources recently, and my conversation with professor Peter Cappelli turned to some interesting work he is doing with the staff there, studying the concept of “agility.”
-Agility is about adaptive structure- and action-oriented decision-making (see Harvard Business Review, The Future of Performance Management, October 2016).
+Agility is about adaptive structure- and action-oriented decision-making.
 I wonder if someday someone will describe Superman as “faster than a speeding HR person,” but I doubt it.
 Being agile requires entrepreneurship in the corporate setting and a fair bit of risk-taking.
 HR needs to do these things, and great progress has been made, but just how agile can HR get?

 If you are in the 68 per cent of HR leaders that are experiencing talent challenges (according to SHRM research), than this is the issue for you.
 HRO Today covers strategies to attract, develop, and retain top performers in every issue, but our Autumn edition is essentially your Golden Ticket to talent acquisition and management.

-Our issue begins with our long-awaited RPO Baker’s Dozen, covering the top leaders in enterprise recruitment process outsourcing (see page 15).
+Our issue begins with our long-awaited RPO Baker’s Dozen, covering the top leaders in enterprise recruitment process outsourcing.
 This is one of most highly competitive surveys with more than 800 HR leaders participating.
 So if you took part, we thank you!

 The city centre is beautiful, boasting colorful doors, a great variety of pubs, and narrow cobblestones streets.
 The city is Dublin and we are excited to be back here again for the 2017 HRO Today Forum EMEA from 6 to 8 November.
 Recognition, learning, and networking are all part of the plan as delegates will hear from industry thought leaders and experts, discover the talented companies and individuals receiving awards during our Talent Acquisition Leader and CHRO Awards Gala, and meet HR professionals from around the region.